LEADERSHIP AND DECISION MAKING PROJECT - 2022/3

 Methods of Teaching / Learning

-Learning and teaching is reasearch-led and follows a student-focused, experiential, flipped-classroom methodology with online elements.
-It comprises lectures seminars, group discussions, Masterclass sessions, study trips, practical platform design workshops and project tutorials.
+Learning and teaching is research-led and follows a student-focused, experiential, flipped-classroom methodology with online elements.
+It comprises lectures/lecturettes, seminars, group discussions, and project tutorials.
 It includes active and self-directed learning - both group and individual.
+Prior to attending each session, students are expected to undertake the essential reading and complete any set work for the session.

 The learning and teaching methods include: